-- 2. Porter Governor: The porter governor is a modification of a Watt's governor, with central load attached to the sleeve.
+2. Porter Governor: - The porter governor is a modification of a Watt's governor, with central load attached to the sleeve.
 The load moves up down the central spindle.
-This additional downward force increases the speed of revolution required to enable the balls to rise to any to any pre-determined level. - 3.
-Proell Governor: It is a modification of a Porter governor, in which balls are mounted on the extension of lower arms.
+This additional downward force increases the speed of revolution required to enable the balls to rise to any to any pre-determined level.

+2. Proell Governor: - It is a modification of a Porter governor, in which balls are mounted on the extension of lower arms.
 Under normal conditions extension of lower arms remains vertical however it changes position with variation in speed.
 This governor is more sensitive than porter governor.

-Calculations:- Radius of rotation r can be calculated as follows:
+Calculation :- Radius of rotation r can be calculated as follows:

 - a) Find height h = (ho-x/2)

-- b) Find $\alpha$ by using Cos $\alpha = h/L$
+- b) Find a by using $\cos a = h/L$

 - c) Then $r = 50 + L \sin \alpha$

-$\overline{N} = 895/h$ (For watt governor)
+$N^2 = 895/h$ (For watt governor)

-Force can be calculated as follows: a) Find the angular velocity $\omega$ of the spindle By $2\pi$ N/ 60 Where N is the speed of spindle.

-b) Find the centrifugal force acting on the ballForce $F = m \omega^2 r$ For Hartnell Governor
+Force can be calculated as follows: a) Find the angular velocity ω of the spindle By 2π N/ 60 b) Find the centrifugal force acting on the ball Force F = m $\omega^2 r$ For Hartnell Governor